 Jason's Basement Theater Setup

 I wish I had some finished pictures to share but my family theater room is not finished yet.
-I’ve pre-wired everything but my budget has not allowed me to really finish off that room to its full future glory.
+I've pre-wired everything but my budget has not allowed me to really finish off that room to its full future glory.
 I need carpet, a couch, video projector, tables and a TV.
+Help me out!

-Once I’ve earned enough cash, I’ll pimp out my basement family room and blog about the whole thing.
+If this website has been helpful to you please use my affiliate link when you buy anything from Amazon (use this link).
+You get the same exact price, I get a small commission.
+Once I've earned enough cash, I'll pimp out my basement family room and blog about the whole thing.

 Cheers - Jason